timoffex/pygame-asteroids/README.md

-TODO: This README is out-of-date.

 A small game written in pygame 2.
 I use Python 3.9 as the interpreter.

-This depends on the `pinject` and `pygame` packages.

 The entry point is `main.py` (that is, run the game with the command `python3.9 main.py`).
 Controls are: W to accelerate, A and D to turn,